Revenue Source Audit in 15 Minutes: Find the Single-Source Risk Threatening $70K–$90K Operators

 Continue steady client acquisition

-Your commitment: I will run quarterly check on _/_/_(date)
+Your commitment: I will run quarterly check on //_ (date)

-If Your Score Is 81-100 (Critical Risk)
+What to Do When Your Revenue Concentration Score Is 81–100 (Critical Risk)

 What this means: You’re one client decision away from revenue catastrophe.
 This is emergency-level concentration.